 Photo by freestocks.org on Pexels

-The Economics of Feline Dental Health
+The Economics of Dental Health

-When evaluating whether cat dental treats work, it’s worth considering the economic perspective.
+It’s worth considering the economic perspective.
 Quality dental treats represent an investment in your cat’s long-term health that can potentially save significant money over time.

 Professional dental cleanings can cost several hundred dollars, especially if complications arise or extractions are needed.
 While treats cannot replace these procedures entirely, they may help extend the time between cleanings and reduce the severity of problems when cleanings do become necessary.